Sunday Tribune: Investment and success

-The paper was alone among Irish newspapers at the time, to come out strongly against the invasion of Iraq, Murray's editorial predicting, accurately, that the invasion was akin to opening Pandora's Box.
+The paper was alone among English-language newspapers in Ireland at the time, to come out strongly against the invasion of Iraq (see however the daily Lá), Murray's editorial predicting, accurately, that the invasion was akin to opening Pandora's Box.
 Even around this time of relatively improved readership, the future of the newspaper was believed to be uncertain.
 It continued to survive in the increasingly competitive Irish newspaper for several more years, in part helped by the collapse of the Irish Press group, which removed its highly popular Sunday Press from the market.
 Though many of its readers would not necessarily have been politically close to the Sunday Tribune, they were closer to it than the main alternative, the Sunday Independent.

-After Murray's tenure as editor ended in January 2005 he was succeeded as Sunday Tribune editor by Noirin Hegarty, a former deputy editor at the INM-owned Dublin morning tabloid Evening Herald.
+After Murray's tenure as editor ended in January 2005 he was succeeded as Sunday Tribune editor by Nóirín Hegarty, a former deputy editor at the INM-owned Dublin morning tabloid Evening Herald.
 Many journalists believe that in the following years, the Sunday Tribune moved closer to tabloid-style content in a bid to combat INM's rival, Associated Newspapers' tabloid Irish Mail On Sunday newspaper, which launched in 2006.
 On 19 September 2010 it reverted to tabloid from broadsheet.

 In 1983, 1988, 1994 and 2005 the Sunday Tribune published its Christmas edition on Friday 23 & Saturday 24 December due to Sunday being Christmas Day.